-(a) Subsidiaries

-(i) Consolidation
+- (a) Subsidiaries - (i) Consolidation

-Subsidiaries are entities over which the Group has control.
-The Group controls an entity when the Group is exposed to, or has right to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
-Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
+Subsidiaries are entities over which the Group has power to govern the financial and operating policies so as to obtain benefits from its activities, generally accompanied by a shareholding giving rise to a majority of the voting rights.
+The existence and effect of potential voting rights that are currently exercisable or convertible are considered when assessing whether the Group controls another entity.
+Subsidiaries are consolidated from the date on which control is transferred to the Group.
 They are de-consolidated from the date on which control ceases.